Barrymoonshine/binary-search-trees/README.md

 Finally the above process is also completed on what is initially an unbalanced tree.

-Note: no front end has been created as part of this project, see index.js in the source folder for solutions to this problem.
+Note: no front end has been created for this project, see index.js in the source folder for solutions to this problem.

 This project was completed as part of the [The Odin Project](https://www.theodinproject.com/) full stack javascript curriculum.